SphericalCowww/CubicDoggo_07B/README.md

 ### Power system

   * Daisy chain no more than 3 servos to avoid delay
   * Power the servo controller with the screw terminal to handle ~16 amp current draw.
-Insert a 1000uF capacitor between rail and ground with correct polarity.
+Insert a 1000uF capacitor between rail and ground with correct polarity
+  * The ground between the 2 controllers should be shared when both are connecting the Rasp Pi with USB
   * Power the RaspPi via a ~12V-to-5V DC-DC converter.
 Don't forget to put a kapton tape to insulate the two boards

 <img src="https://github.com/SphericalCowww/CubicDoggo_07B/blob/main/powerSystem.png" height="400">